MKTG 341 PRINCIPLES OF MARKETING (3)

 MKTG 355 RETAIL MANAGEMENT (3)

 Provides students with an in-depth knowledge of marketing activities at the retail level in the business environment.
 Different types of retail institutions are examined as to the types of strategies employed in the performance of major functions, such as buying, merchandising, selling, advertising, and physical operation.
 Key issues, such as market segmentation, geographical location and internal organization, are analyzed.
-Prerequisites: MKTG 341 and major in BUAD or minor in MKTG; junior/senior standing.
+Prerequisites: MKTG 451 or MKTG 431; major in BUAD or minor in MKTG; junior/senior standing.

 MKTG 361 MARKETING FOR NON-PROFIT ORGANIZATIONS (3)

 Analyzing marketing management approaches and techniques for non-profit sector; market-driven organizations, developing resources, designing and implementing the marketing mix.
-Prerequisites: MKTG 341and junior /senior standing; major in ACCT, BUAD, EBUS, ECON, XEBBA or minor in MKTG.
+Prerequisites: MKTG 451 or MKTG 431 and major in BUAD or minor in MKTG; junior/senior standing.

 MKTG 425 CONSUMER BEHAVIOR ANALYSIS (3)